salesforce/codeceptjs-bdd/README.md

 * Run all the Feature files in Parallel
 * Run tests on Sauce Labs
   * Single Browser
   * Multi Browsers.
-Runs all the Feature files in Parallel on Multibrowsers
+Runs all the Feature files in Parallel on Multi Browsers
+* HTML report
 * Soft Assertions: Collect more errors in a single run rather than failing test at first failure!
     1.  deepAssert(actual, expected, msg, ignoreKeys)
     2.  softAssert(actual, expected, msg, ignoreKeys)